 In unusual situations involving grossly malfunctioning engine operation, a scorching odor may suggest severe and abnormal catalyst overheating.
-If this occurs, safely bring the vehicle to a complete stop, turn off the engine, and allow it to cool.
-Service, including a tune up to manufacturer's specifications, should be obtained immediately.
+If this occurs, stop the vehicle, turn off the engine and allow it to cool.
+Service, including a tune-up to manufacturer's specifications, should be obtained immediately.

 To minimize the possibility of catalytic converter damage:

-- Do not shut off the engine or interrupt the ignition when the transmission is in gear and the vehicle is in motion. - Do not try to start the engine by pushing or towing the vehicle. - Do not idle the engine with any ignition coil connectors disconnected for prolonged periods. - Do not idle the engine for prolonged periods during very rough idle or malfunctioning operating conditions. - Do not allow vehicle to run out of fuel.
+- Do not shut off the engine or interrupt the ignition, when the transmission is in gear and the vehicle is in motion. - Do not try to start the engine by pushing or towing the vehicle.

+• Do not idle the engine with any spark plug wires disconnected or removed, such as when diagnostic testing, or for prolonged periods during very rough idle or malfunctioning operating conditions.